Tips for optimizing your business blog for conversions

 It’s also worth noting that people are more likely to do what you ask them to do than they are to guess at what you want them to do.
 That’s why strong language is your go-to when writing a CTA.

 Book a demo

-All of these buttons use strong verbs to tell you exactly what to do, but also focus on what the visitor will be getting, not losing.
+All of these phrases use strong verbs to tell you exactly what to do, but also focus on what you’ll be getting, not losing.

 Smart CTAs are incredibly powerful for converting more leads.
 It doesn’t make sense to show everybody the same CTA because not everyone who lands on your article will necessarily be at the same stage of the buyer’s journey, performing the same role in their organization.
 The same offer may not be of use to them.

 Knowing this, you can change the CTA that is shown to them based on what you know about them.
 Create custom CTAs in HubSpot based on things like their location, the device type they’re on, what source they came from, any contact list they’re already part of, etc.